Mauricio-IRV/CS-Comps/bandit.md

-Author: Mauricio I. Reyes Villanueva
+Author: Mauricio I. Reyes Villanueva <br>
 Due: 09/18/2024

 Note: I sometimes switched from second to third person throughout this assignment, so I'd like to apologize about that from a readers perspective before hand.